shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

     }
 ```

-`createProposal` accepts the relevant data for a proposal, create an instance of the `Proposal` struct and store it in `proposals` mapping.
-Here we are using the `onlyMember` modifier, as only members of DAO are allowed to create a proposal.
-To create a proposal, the member has to lock 5 MATIC tokens, if the proposal is accepted, the tokens will be refunded to the proposer, or else the tokens will be added to the DAO treasury.
+`createProposal` accepts the relevant data for a proposal, creates an instance of the `Proposal` struct and stores it in `proposals` mapping.

+Here we are using the `onlyMember` modifier, as only Members of DAO are allowed to create a proposal.
+To create a proposal, the Member has to lock 5 MATIC tokens.
+If the proposal is accepted the tokens will be refunded to the proposer, otherwise the tokens will be added to the DAO treasury.

 ```solidity
     function getAllProposals() public view returns (Proposal[] memory) {